Till-Taeubrich/FSO-CI.CD/README.md

 `npm run build` to make a production build
 `npm run start-prod` to run your production build

-## Link to other repository which part of the CI/CD module
+## Link to other repository which is part of the CI/CD module

 https://github.com/Till-Taeubrich/FSO-Phonebook-web-app